Introduction to the Online Biographical Dictionary of the Woman Suffrage Movement in the United States

 By Thomas Dublin and Kathryn Kish Sklar

-With the passage of the centennial of the ratification of the 19th Amendment in August 2020, historians, and Americans more generally, are becoming increasingly aware of the significance of the struggle for woman suffrage that stretched for more than 72 years.
+With the passing of the centennial of the ratification of the 19th Amendment in August 2020, historians, and Americans more generally, are becoming increasingly aware of the significance of the struggle for woman suffrage that stretched for more than 72 years.
 Beginning at Seneca Falls in July 1848, a social movement emerged that aimed to secure for women full citizenship rights that included the right to vote.
 Drawing on the founding mantra of the Revolutionary Era, women reformers echoed the earlier demand, "No Taxation Without Representation."
-Their claims, moreover, extended far beyond simply the right to vote and by 1923 the more encompassing demand for full equality emerged with the call for an Equal Rights Amendment, still not secured after almost another century.
+Their claims, moreover, extended far beyond simply the right to vote and by 1923 the more encompassing demand for full equality emerged with the call for an Equal Rights Amendment, still not secured after another century.
+And for Black women, the struggle extended well into the 1960s.

-Beginning with the 1959 publication of Eleanor Flexner's Century of Struggle, an enormous literature has appeared over six decades illuminating the emergence, first, of the Woman's Rights Movement and then a more focused woman suffrage movement.
+Beginning with the 1959 publication of Eleanor Flexner's Century of Struggle, an enormous literature has appeared over more than six decades illuminating the emergence, first, of the Woman's Rights Movement and then a more focused woman suffrage movement.
 There have been national and state-level studies, biographies of the movement's leaders, and studies of women's steady advance into American politics.
-And yet, despite all the continuing scholarship, we have not reached a new consensus that goes significantly beyond the synthesis that Eleanor Flexner offered in 1959.
+With the flurry of new scholarship that was stimulated by the suffrage centennial, we are beginning to see a significant revision of Flexner's earlier synthesis.

-This Online Biographical Dictionary is an effort to construct a resource that may help us find our way to a new overarching synthesis.
-Here we have commissioned and published biographical sketches of grassroots women suffrage activists biographical sketches of more than 3,670 grassroots women suffrage activists, drawn principally from the period 1890-1920 as the struggle for woman suffrage took its final form.
-As the database now reaches (in November 2022) 3,700 activists, it will be helpful to describe the evolution of this project, for in that process we made decisions that have shaped the final database.
+This Online Biographical Dictionary is an effort to construct a resource consistent with this new overarching synthesis.
+Here we have collected biographical sketches of grassroots women suffrage activists, drawn principally from the period 1890-1920 as the struggle for woman suffrage took its final form.
+As the database now reaches (in December 2023) about 3,750 activists, it will be helpful to describe the evolution of this project, for in that process we made decisions that have shaped the final database.

 Work for this project began in 2008 as Tom Dublin approached Rosalyn Terborg-Penn with a proposal to assemble on the online journal and database, WOMEN AND SOCIAL MOVEMENTS IN THE UNITED STATES, 1600-2000 (WASM), an archive of the writings of Black women suffragists.
 The work proceeded slowly, but in March 2014 we published online the first installment of a collection of writings by and about Black women suffragists which has now reached more than 1,900 items.